magento/devdocs/guides/v2.0/config-guide/secy/secy-xframe.md

 *	`ALLOW-FROM <uri>`: Page can be displayed only in a frame on the specified origin.

 {: .bs-callout .bs-callout-warning }
-`ALLOW-FROM` option is not supported by Chrome and Safari browsers
+`ALLOW-FROM` option is not supported by Chrome and Safari browsers.
+Please check this [link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options#Browser_compatibility) for more details.

 {: .bs-callout .bs-callout-warning }
 For security reasons, Magento strongly recommends against running the Magento storefront in a frame.